irods/irods/manual.rst

 Overview
 --------

-This manual attempts to provide standalone documentation for iRODS-E as packaged by the Renaissance Computing Institute (RENCI).
+This manual attempts to provide standalone documentation for E-iRODS as packaged by the Renaissance Computing Institute (RENCI).

 Additional documentation is available on the iRODS wiki and in the two books published by the iRODS team: